cjbutcher/portify-client-api-docs/source/includes/enrolments/_update.md

 --------- | -----------
-ACCESS_TOKEN | Your application's active access token [required] app_id | Your application's app id [required] email | The email required to identify the enrolment to remove [required] enrolment[:active] | Whether the enrolment is active or not [optional] enrolment[:score] | The score associated with this enrolment [optional] continuation_token | The token returned by the previous request, if retrieving a subsequent page of results [optional]
+ACCESS_TOKEN | Your application's active access token [required] app_id | Your application's app id [required] enrolment[:active] | Whether the enrolment is active or not [optional] enrolment[:email] | The email required to identify the enrolment to remove [required] enrolment[:score] | The score associated with this enrolment [optional] continuation_token | The token returned by the previous request, if retrieving a subsequent page of results [optional]